 WHERE IS IT?: A tributary of the River Oykel, the Einig joins it just past Oykel bridge at the end of the white water section.

 PUT-INS/ TAKE-OUTS: Now comes the fun part.
 The take out is in Oykel Bridge just after the Einig joins the Oykel (NC 39183 00388).
 From Inverness take the A9 to Bonar Bridge then drive a loooong way down the A836/837 to Oykel Bridge.
 Turn off down a dirt track just before you cross the bridge and follow the track downstream as far as you can without disturbing the fisher folk and park in a layby on the right.
 The put in is at the Duag bridge bothy (NH 33946 97429) either above or below the final set of falls on the corriemulzie.
 To reach it, cross the Oykel Bridge and immediately take the road down the other side of the river.
-Just keep following it as it becomes a dirt track and crosses over the Einig (this could be an alternative take out).
+Just keep following it as it becomes a dirt track and crosses over the Einig (this is an alternative take out, but there's no parking).
 Follow the glen up on the river right side (forestry commission road so it’s fine to drive) until you get to a sign marking the start of estate land.
 If the gate is locked then it’s unfortunately on foot from here for the final 300 m to the bothy.
 If it’s unlocked then it is possible to park at the Bothy and save the walk, but please be careful about doing this as you are now on private land.
 The Ghillie is really friendly and doesn’t seem to mind kayakers, but make sure you aren’t getting in anyone’s way!
 It’s also worth noting that this is a fairly classy fishing destination - the fishermen we have met are usually just excited to see someone else on the river but don’t expect this from everyone.

 APPROX LENGTH: 6.5km